-- 1. Go to your printer's front panel and select the Connectivity menu icon > View configuration.
+- 1. - Go to your printer's front panel and select the Connectivity menu icon (1997), then Fast Ethernet > View configuration.
 Note the mDNS service name of your printer. - 2.
 Insert the HP Start-Up Kit DVD into your DVD drive.